SyedMSaadBukhari/tictactoe/README.md

 ## How to Play

 1. Start the game by running `main.py`
-2. Enter names for both players
+2. Enter the names of both players
    - If you enter "Computer" for a player name, that player will make random moves
 3. The board is numbered 1-9 as follows:
    ```